-Since it does not have the electronic water tank, water will continually drip until it runs out.
+Since it does not have an electronic water tank, water will continually drip until it runs out.
 So there’s a risk of it leaving a puddle of water underneath if you forget to remove the water tank after a mopping cycle.

 How long with the S6 Pure run?

-It has the recharge-and-resume feature where it docks to recharge if it runs low, and the job isn’t complete.
+It has the recharge-and-resume feature where it docks to recharge if it runs low and the job isn’t complete.

-Another feature worth noting is the “smart top-up” (this works with the recharge-and-resume feature) where the robot charges just enough to finish the remaining area not yet covered.
+Another feature worth noting is the “smart top-up” (this works with the recharge-and-resume feature), where the robot charges just enough to finish the remaining area not yet covered.